Managing Finances and Covering the Mortgage During Cancer Treatment

 Advertising & Editorial Disclosure

 When Rhonda Broussard got an invoice for part of her breast cancer treatment, she freaked out.
 "I didn't plan for this!" the New Orleans-based nonprofit founder and CEO recalled thinking.
-She had grown accustomed to getting proactive calls from her hospital, offering financial help and information before receiving any treatment.
+She had grown accustomed to proactive calls from her hospital offering financial help and information before treatment began.
 This invoice appeared with no warning.
 "I had planned for what I'm doing with my money this year," she explained.
 Unexpected medical bills had not been in her plan.

 Though Broussard could absorb the bill, many cancer patients face financial challenges due to medical expenses, lost wages and other expenses such as child care, transportation and parking during treatment.